 Community colleges also include more diverse student populations since many nontraditional learners, such as single parents and learners returning to school after years of absence, frequently choose these institutions.
 Many community college students study locally, making it easy for students to live at home.
 However, this aspect sometimes limits the number of international learners at a community college.

 Community college degrees can lead to immediate employment in certain trades, such as nursing and paralegal studies, but candidates can also use these programs as stepping stones toward four-year degrees.
 Either way, students gain a strong academic foundation to prepare for prestigious careers at these schools.

 Are Community Colleges Cheaper Than Four-Year Universities?

 In general, community colleges charge lower tuition than four-year schools.
-In fact, resident students may pay less than $100 per credit at community schools, and typically no more than $200 per credit.
-For a 60-credit program, a $200 charge leads to $12,000 for total program tuition.
-Tuition at four-year universities easily exceeds this amount for just one school year.
+A year's worth of tuition at a four-year school is often more than the cost of an associate program.
 Due to the cheaper rates, learners can take classes from multiple fields to search for the right major before committing to a program.
 Additionally, many community college learners live at home, which eliminates room-and-board expenses for lower educational costs.

 Community College Admission Requirements